i2p/i2p.www/i2p2www/spec/proposals/129-blocklist-newsxml.rst

 Overview
 ========

-This proposal is to distribute blocklist updates in the news file.
+This proposal is to distribute blocklist updates in the news file, which is distributed in signed su3 format.

 Motivation